Joaovsr/linux-workspace/README.md

-# linux-workspace
-Linux workspace using the window manager i3wm.
+A minimal linux workspace using: arch linux, i3 window manager and vim.